lewiswolf/personal-latex-template/readme.md

 ## Usage

-The easiest way to get the template up and running is to download install.sh and run `$ sh install.sh` in your project directory.
+The easiest way to get the template up and running is to download install.sh and run `$ sh install.sh` in your project directory, or `$ sh install.sh --nocode` for an editor-neutral approach.

 To switch between _article_ and _journal_ document types, uncomment the top lines in both the index.tex and document.tex.
 Default is _article_.